xoolive/traffic/docs/api_reference.rst

 advantage of `shapely Geometries <https://shapely.readthedocs.io>`_ for geometrical analysis.

-`FlightIterator <traffic.core.iterator.html>`_ has been introduced in earlier versions in order to deal with iteration over pieces of trajectories.
-This structure allows for more flexibility and accuracy when trying to identify specific events.
+`FlightIterator <traffic.core.iterator.html>`_ has been introduced in order to deal with iteration over pieces of trajectories.
+This structure allows for more flexibility and accuracy when trying to identify specific events which may happen several times along a trajectory.

 `Lazy iteration <traffic.core.lazy.html>`_ has been implemented on top of `Traffic <traffic.core.traffic.html>`_ structures in order to chain operations